-In a 1991 paper, sets of EEG data, given to the author by Henri Begleiter, Neurodynamics Laboratory at the State University of New York Health Center at Brooklyn, were obtained from subjects while they were reacting to patternmatching "odd-ball"-type tasks requiring varying states of selective attention taxing their short-term memory.
-Based on psychiatric and family-history evaluations, 49 subjects were classified into two groups, 25 possibly having highrisk and 24 possibly having low-risk genetic propensities to alcoholism.
+In a 1991 paper, sets of EEG data were obtained from subjects while they were reacting to pattern-matching 'odd-ball'-type tasks requiring varying states of selective attention taxing their short-term memory.
+Based on psychiatric and family-history evaluations, 49 subjects were classified into two groups, 25 possibly having high-risk and 24 possibly having low-risk genetic propensities to alcoholism.